microsoft/TechExcel-Win-the-Database-Platform/index.md

  - Build a serverless, AI RAG application using data from Azure Cosmos DB
  - Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL
  - Integrate AI functionality into PostgreSQL
+ - Set up generative AI by integrating AI capabilities with an Azure SQL Database

 The lab is available as GitHub pages here: [TechExcel: Win the Database Platform](https://aka.ms/AIDF_SS9294783_TEWintheDatabasePlatform_Lab_IOPage).